Foundation

 Optics

-FOXSI-4 will also feature significant upgrades to instrumentation.
-New high-resolution optics developed at the NASA/Marshall Space Flight Center will have highly polished, electroformed Wolter-I mirrors that offer 2.5 times better resolution than the optics flown in previous FOXSI campaigns.
-These improvements will allow for more detailed study of particle acceleration and plasma heating in the solar corona.
+FOXSI-4 featured significant upgrades to instrumentation.
+New high-resolution optics developed at both the NASA/Marshall Space Flight Center and at Nagoya University have highly polished Wolter-I mirrors that offer two times better resolution than the optics flown in previous FOXSI campaigns.
+These improvements allow for more detailed study of particle acceleration and plasma heating in the solar corona.

 Detectors & Attenuators

-Upgrades to the focal plane include improved detectors and novel attenuators.
-A collaboration with institutes in Japan will provide FOXSI-4 with finely pixelated Silicon CMOS sensors and fine-pitch Cadmium Telluride strip detectors.
-A set of perforated attenuators will enable the simultaneous measurement of low and high energy spectra for medium or large flares.
+Upgrades to the focal plane included improved detectors and novel attenuators.
+The National Astronomical Observatory of Japan and the Kavli IPMU institute, along with the Japanese Aerospace Exploration Agency (JAXA), provide FOXSI-4 with finely pixelated silicon CMOS sensors and fine-pitch cadmium telluride strip detectors.
+The Timepix collaboration, led by UC Berkeley, provides a new high spatial resolution cadmium telluride detector as well.
+A set of perforated attenuators developed at the NASA/Goddard Space Flight Center enables the simultaneous measurement of low and high energy spectra for medium or large flares.